 THEN AGAIN (remix)

 Nine chapter, 90 page version of THEN AGAIN.
 This 8x10 inch open edition stands on its own as an engaging anthology of art and written responses by Akiko Busch, Tina Connolly, Christine Poreba, Erin Roberts, Sofia Samatar, Hollis Seamon, Jim and Karen Shepard, Sara St. Antoine, and Izzy Wassertsein.
 ISBN 978-0-9897900-8-6

 THEN AGAIN was successfully funded by 200+ backers pledging more than $30,000 on Kickstarter in April 2019.
 Thanks to all those generous backers, we were able to create the exclusive edition of 325 books plus the unlimited remix version.
 Both were released in December 2019.

-Copies of both versions are available at The Williams Bookstore, the MASS MoCA Store, The Clark Museum Store, and Market Block Books in Troy, and Opalka Gallery in Albany.
+Copies of both books are also available at The Williams Bookstore, the MASS MoCA Store, The Clark Museum Store, and Market Block Books in Troy, and Opalka Gallery in Albany.
 THEN AGAIN (remix) is available at The Bookshop in Bennington and The Bookhouse of Stuyvesant Plaza.

 This project was supported in part by an A.R.T. grant, a fund of Berkshire Taconic Community Foundation and a grant from the Cultural Council of Northern Berkshire, a local agency which is supported by the Massachusetts Cultural Council, a state agency.